-Bloodborne pathogens can be transmitted to anybody and have deadly consequences.
+Bloodborne pathogens can be transmitted to anybody, and can also have deadly consequences.
 What is a bloodborne pathogen?
 It is something that can cause disease and this pathogen lives in the blood of somebody that has been infected.
-There are many experts in healthcare that understand how bloodborne pathogens work and how they are transmitted from person to person.
+There are many experts in healthcare that understand how these work and how they are transmitted from person to person.
 We are going to go over a few ways to keep workers safe from these pathogens.